The Woman's Building (Chicago)

-The Woman's Building was designed and built for the World's Columbian Exposition held in Chicago in 1893 under the auspices of the Board of Lady Managers.
-Of the twelve main buildings for the Exhibition, on June 30, 1892 The Woman's Building was the first to be completed.
-It had exhibition space as well as an assembly room, a library, and a Hall of Honor.
+The Woman's Building was designed and built in June 1892, for the World's Columbian Exposition held in Chicago, Illinois, United States in 1893; under the auspices of the Board of Lady Managers.
+Out of the twelve main buildings for the Exhibition, the Woman's Building was the first to be completed.
+It had an exhibition space as well as an assembly room, a library, and a Hall of Honor.
 The History of the World's Fair states, "It will be a long time before such an aggregation of woman's work, as may now be seen in the Woman's Building, can be gathered from all parts of the world again."
+The purpose of the building was to highlight woman's achievements, and challenge the traditional ways of thinking at the time it was built.
+The Woman's Building was planned, designed, and decorated entirely by women under the direction of the board of lady managers.
+The building was demolished after the Fair.

 Building

-Fourteen women architects submitted designs for the Woman's Building.
-The Board of Architects selected Sophia Hayden's design.
-The design was for a three story building done in Italian Renaissance style with Corinthian columns.
-The Hall of Honor was in total 70 feet in height and didn't have any pillars or supports obstructing the space.
+Throughout the construction process of the Women's Building, fourteen women architects submitted designs.
+The board of architects selected Sophia Hayden's design of an Italian Renaissance-style three-story building with Corinthian columns.
+The hall honor was 70 ft in height with no additional pillars that would obstruct the view.
 Alice Rideout was chosen as the official sculptor for the Woman's Building.
 She created the exterior sculpture groups and the pediment.
 Enid Yandell designed and created the caryatid that supported the roof garden.
-Candace Wheeler supervised the interior decorations.
+In addition, Candace Wheeler supervised the interior decorations.